 - Carefully slice the kabocha squash in half with a sharp knife on a cutting board.
 Remove the stem.
 With a spoon, scrape out the pumpkin seeds and discard them.

 - Next, peel the carrots and sweet potatoes.
 Dice both into similar-sized pieces.
 Place the diced pieces on a parchment-covered baking sheet.
-Drizzle garlic infused olive oil over the potatoes and carrots.
+Drizzle garlic infused olive oil over the sweet potatoes and carrots.
 Sprinkle salt and pepper.
 Roast in a 400 degree F oven for 30 minutes.

 Whitney says